SciPhi-AI/agent-search/README.md

 - **Gated Access**: Controlled and secure access to the search engine, ensuring data integrity and privacy.
 - **Offline Support**: Ability to operate in a fully offline environment.
 - **Customizable**: Upload your own local data or tailor the provided datasets according to your needs.
-- **API Endpoint**: SciPhi offers a fully managed access through a dedicated API, facilitating easy and efficient integration into various workflows.
+- **API Endpoint**: AgentSearch offers a fully managed access through a dedicated API, facilitating easy and efficient integration into various workflows.

 ## Quickstart Guide for AgentSearch